catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Catholic Archdiocese of Melbourne\
 Safeguarding Unit\
 PO Box 146, East Melbourne VIC 8002\
-Phone: (03) 9926 5630
+Phone: (03) 9926 5621

-Priests moving to Victoria will need to apply for a Victorian WWCC card.
+Priests moving to Victoria will need to apply for a Victorian WWC check card.
 Applications can be made through the [Service Victoria website](https://service.vic.gov.au/services/working-with-children)[](http://www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/).

-*Please note* that no public ministry can be conducted prior to the WWCC application being lodged.
+*Please note* that no public ministry can be conducted prior to the WWC check application being lodged.

 ### National Police Check certificate